eltonsibara1/kivy-adjustable-popup/README.md

 • Here is a breakdown of how the adjustable popup works:

 Adjustable Height: The popup's height automatically adjusts based on its content size.
 The label text or buttons inside the popup determine the height, and the popup resizes accordingly.
-Manual Width Adjustment: The width of the popup can be manually set, but the height is calculated dynamically based on the content.
+Manual Width Adjustment: The width of the popup can be manually set, but the height is calculate[Uploading Adjustable_Popup.py…]() d dynamically based on the content.
 Scroll Support: If the popup's content exceeds the specified height, the content becomes scrollable using a ScrollView.

 Example Code: